sgsellan/gpytoolbox/README.md

 ## To Do

+- Output map from cells to quadtree children as a new function or something
 - Implement 3D version of `linear_elasticity_stiffness.py`
 - Implement 3D version of `linear_elasticity.py`
 - Proper mesh boolean unit test